dr-schlange/nallely-midi/README.md

 ## Requirements and how to install

-The current version only works for Python >= 3.13, backward compatibility will be added later if possible.
+The current version requires Python >= 3.10.
 The library relies mainly on `mido` and `python-rtmidi`, so your system needs to support them.

 ### Installation